xAndaaz/Telco-Churn-Prediction/README.md

     streamlit run dashboard/app.py
     ```

-### 3. Use the Dashboard
-*   **Real-time Analysis:** Fill in a customer's details to get an instant Churn Risk Profile.
-*   **Batch Analysis:** Upload a CSV of customers and click "Generate Churn Risk Profiles" to run the entire unified pipeline and download the results.

 ---
-*For a more detailed technical guide, including data flow diagrams and code component deep dives, please see `devReadme.md`.*
+*For a detailed technical guide, including the project structure and data flow, please see `devReadme.md`.*